AUGUST 2017 STATESIDE REGION NEWSLETTER

 JANE LOGGINS - FEA Director for DDESS

 BENJAMIN HUNTER - FEA-SR General Counsel

 ANGELIA STUBBS - FEA-SR General Counsel

-MLA Certified - The Association met with the Agency in a mediation session over the Certified MLA at the Federal Mediation and Conciliation Service in Atlanta, GA.
-The current Certified MLA remains in full effect.
+MLA Certified - The current Certified MLA remains in full effect.
 The Association will keep you informed as this process moves forward.

 Employee Rights -- MLA Article 8, Section 2 Employees of the unit have the right, regardless of Association membership, to bring matters of personal concern to the attention of appropriate Agency officials, with or without assistance from Association officials.
 When filing a complaint or appeal under any system other than the negotiated grievance procedure, employees shall have the right to be represented by a representative of their own choosing.
 Each employee may seek assistance from his/her Association representative at any time during the duty day when neither is involved in assigned duties.
 If a member needs immediate assistance from an Association representative during instructional time, the employee shall contact the school principal; and if the principal determines that work conditions permit, the employee and the Association representative will be released and provided coverage for their responsibilities.
 The Association representative will be required to complete an official time request form (Appendix B) and have it approved by the appropriate management official.
 Nothing in this Agreement shall require an employee to become or to remain a member of the Association or to pay money to the Association except pursuant to a voluntary, written authorization by a member for the payment of dues through payroll deductions.